dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ## 4 - Using the scale property of an object

 Thus far I have covered examples that involve changing the position and rotation of mesh objects, and groups of mesh objects and if these changes update the box helper that is a child of such objects.
 There is yet another property of an object3d based object that would be used with a box helper that is of interest and the is the scale property.
 Asi with with position property the scale property is also an instance of the Vecvor3 class.
+By default the scale property vectror3 instance values are 1,1,1 which means the original size of the geometry, but these can be set to any value lower, lower or higher to change the scale of the mesh or group.

 ```js
 // scene and grid helper